PEQUI-MEC/PY-VSSS-INF/docs/README.md

 ## Dependencies

-Our code run on all Python3-supported OSs (we recomend Python 3.4).
+Our code run on all Python3-supported OS's (we recomend Python 3.4).
 To start using our software you must install all requirements described on our requirements.txt file.
 You can easily do that by running
 >pip install -r requirements.txt

 We use MuJoCo as our simulation engine.
 As MuJoCo is not a free software, in order to run our simulator you must grab your license [here](https://www.roboti.us/license.html).